 - 3 garlic cloves - chopped

-- 6 to 7 cups chicken or low sodium vegetable broth
+- 6 to 7 cups low sodium vegetable broth

 - salt and fresh cracked pepper to taste